-First tell us about your needs; we'll discuss how any disability, illness or impairment affects your life during an assessment and work out the cost of helping you.
+You'll first need to tell us about your needs; we'll discuss how any disability, illness or impairment affects your life during an assessment and work out the cost of helping you.

 We'll also let you know if we can help with paying for your support and agree an amount of money we'll pay, known as your 'personal budget'.

 - the things you want to change in your life

 - the things you want to stay the same

 - how you'll use your personal budget to make these things happen

 This information will then be recorded in your 'support plan'.
 You can ask a friend or family member to help you, if choose to write the plan yourself.

 We'll need to agree your support plan before you can receive any personal budget payments.